-The individual appointed by your county as the contact for employee safety and health issues, as identified in the Safety Policy Statement (Risk Manager, Loss Control Coordinator, or Safety Committee Member), is responsible and will be held accountable for coordinating and administrating the County Accident Prevention Plan.
-Some of the assigned duties include: directing the development of loss control policies and procedures, performing inspections, establishing and directing the county's safety training efforts, assisting with accident investigations, acting as liaison between Commissioners' Court, other elected officials, and the Loss Control Committee, establishing safety goals and objectives, and generally directing safety and accident prevention activities
+The individual appointed by your county as the contact for employee safety and health issues, as identified in the Safety Policy Statement (Trinity County Safety Coordinator), is responsible and will be held accountable for coordinating and administrating the Trinity County Accident Prevention Plan.
+Some of the assigned duties include: directing the development of loss control policies and procedures, performing inspections, establishing and directing the county's safety training efforts, assisting with accident investigations, acting as liaison between Commissioners' Court, other elected officials, appointed officials, and the Loss Control Committee, establishing safety goals and objectives, and generally directing safety and accident prevention activities

-The responsibility for loss prevention administration is delegated to the departmental safety committee members, acting in an advisory capacity to department managers and supervisors within the county.
-Some of the assigned duties include: participating in Loss Control Committee meetings, assisting with development of safety policies, conducting or assisting with accident investigations, evaluating and recommending corrective actions to prevent accidents and injuries, assisting with establishing safety goals and objectives, and conducting departmental safety inspections.
-The department head with the assistance of the safety committee members are responsible and will be held accountable to ensure that all employees in their department follow all safety and health policies, procedures, and rules established by the county.
+The responsibility for loss prevention administration is delegated to the Loss Control Committee members, acting in an advisory capacity to department managers and supervisors within the county.
+Some of the assigned duties include: participating in Loss Control Committee meetings, assisting with development of safety policies and "Best Practices", conducting or assisting with accident investigations, evaluating and recommending corrective actions to prevent accidents and injuries, assisting with establishing safety goals and objectives, and conducting departmental safety inspections.
+The department head with the assistance of the Loss Control Committee members are responsible and will be held accountable to ensure that all employees in their department follow all safety and health policies, procedures, and rules established by the county.
 They are also responsible for administering training and guidance to employees in their departments.